ironfox-oss/IronFox/README.md

 `disable-network-connectivity-monitoring.patch`, `disable-sslkeylogging.patch` and `tor-spoof-english.patch` are adapted from the [Tor Project](https://www.torproject.org/).
 See [LICENSE](https://gitlab.torproject.org/tpo/core/tor/-/raw/HEAD/LICENSE).

+Our current set of default wallpapers are taken from [Fennec F-Droid](https://gitlab.com/relan/fennecmedia), and are available under the [Unsplash license](https://gitlab.com/relan/fennecmedia#licenses).

 ## Notices

 Mozilla Firefox is a trademark of The Mozilla Foundation.